bluekitchen/btstack/port/zephyr/README.md

 Tested with nRF52 DK (PCA10040), nRF52840 DK (PC10056) and nRF5340 DK (PCA10095) boards only.
 It uses the fixed static random BD ADDR stored in NRF_FICR/NRF_FICR_S, which will not compile on non nRF SoCs.

+Building for an external Bluetooth Controller on a target that doesn't support unaligned memory access (e.g. RP2040 on Ezurio IF310 Devkit) requires Zephyr main branch from May 12, 2026 or later.
+Right now, building for RP2040 however fails.
+You may use the 'v4.2+infineon-fix' from here: https://github.com/bluekitchen/zephyr.git

 ## Build Environment
 The first step needs to done once.
 Step two is needed every time to setup the environment.